The Transition to Disease-Modifying Treatments

 Conclusion and Treatment Plan

-Lecanemab represents a transformative step in Alzheimer's care, moving from symptomatic management to modifying the disease's trajectory.
-By addressing the underlying biology of AD, it offers patients the potential for prolonged cognitive stability and an improved quality of life.
+Lecanemab represents a transformative step in Alzheimer's care, transitioning from symptomatic management to modifying the disease's trajectory.
+By addressing the underlying biology of AD, it offers patients the potential for prolonged cognitive stability and improved quality of life.

-For individuals in early disease stages, lecanemab provides hope and a window of opportunity to slow progression, reinforcing the importance of early detection and personalized treatment strategies.
+For individuals in early disease stages, lecanemab provides hope and an opportunity to slow progression, reinforcing the importance of early detection and personalized treatment strategies.
 Early amyloid targeting is critical, as plaques accumulate years before symptomatic AD.
-Patients initiating treatment during MCI or early-stage AD demonstrate the greatest benefit, maintaining cognitive and functional abilities longer than those starting later.
+Patients beginning treatment during MCI or early-stage AD experience the most benefit, maintaining cognitive and functional abilities longer than those starting later.
 This underscores the importance of early diagnosis and intervention for optimal outcomes.